serre-lab/color_hmax/README.md

-Publication:
+If you use it, please cite:
-A new biologically inspired color image descriptor.
+Zhang J., Barhomi Y., and Serre T. A new biologically inspired color image descriptor.In: ECCV, Florence, Italy, October 2012.
-Jun Zhang, Youssef Barhomi, and Thomas Serre
-In Proceedings of the IEEE Conference on European Conference on Computer Vision (ECCV), Florence, Italy, October 2012.